Private commercial mediator/arbitrator of complex, high risk litigated cases since 2004.

 Ken Strongman’s overarching purpose is to leave the disputing parties in a better position than when they came to him, by having a major part of helping people to be uniquely outstanding in their own way raising them to their next best level.

-Kenneth Strongman is a proven leader performing mediations and teaching other attorneys the best practices of the profession; in addition, he has strong roots in the community in service organizations and board memberships.
+He is a proven leader performing mediations and teaching others the best practices of the profession; in addition, he has strong roots in the community in service organizations and board memberships.

 Real Estate.
-Partners of an incomplete $40 million real estate development disagreed on who owned the development, who would go forward with it in a declining market, and who owed what to whom if they dissolved the partnership
+In an appellant mediation, partners of an incomplete $40 million real estate development disagreed on who owned the development, who would go forward with it in a declining market, and who owed what to whom if they dissolved the partnership

 Business.
-A national construction products manufacturer acquired a California manufacturer.
-A multimillion-dollar dispute arose with the acquired company claiming breach of contract, wrongful termination, breach of fiduciary duty, and accounting errors.
+In an appellant mediation, a national construction products manufacturer acquired a California manufacturer.
+A multi-million-dollar dispute arose with the acquired company claiming breach of contract, wrongful termination, breach of fiduciary duty, and accounting errors.
 Before mediation, the parties had participated in two private mediations, four settlement conferences, and received a jury verdict for the acquiring company after a five-week trial.

 Insurance Coverage.
 A dispute arose over who would pay for damage to a large apartment complex when a railway train caused a grass fire that spread to the complex.
 The apartment complex sued the railroad company, as well as the insurance and repair companies.